OmenApps/django-directed/docs/extending.md

 # Extending Functionality in django-directed

+Beyond making modifications directly within your project (e.g. inheriting and extending the provided models & managers), there are two ways of extending django-directed for use in additional projects or for community use.

+## Custom model factories

-You can extend django directed with new graph types, which can be used in a django package or directly within your project.
+You can create new django-directed graph types with your own graph factories, which can be used directly within your project or in an installable django package for reuse.

+### Create a new factory

 Start by creating new factory functions for the graph, edge, and node.
-The GraphConfig object is passed into each function, and can be used to customizing functionality of the returned model classes.
+Like any other graph in django-directed, the GraphConfig object is passed into each function, and is used for customizing functionality of the returned model classes.

 ```python
 from django.db import models